massi-ang/aws-iot-custom-authorizer-sample/README.md

 ### Use a token instead of username/password

 Instead of using username/password for MQTT authentication, you can also use a bearer token.
-In this case you will need to specify a token name when creating the authorizer and use the signing option to better secure your endpoint.
+In this case you will need to specify a token name when creating the authorizer and you can use the signing option to better secure your endpoint.
+We are not going to enable signing in this example.

 Let's create a new authorizer using the same authorizer lambda that already has code to use the token: